benjamincharity/angular-string-interpolation/README.md

 ## Service

 The interpolation method is exposed through `bcInterpolationService`.
-This allows you to interpolate text inside a controller, service or wherever else it is needed.
+This allows you to interpolate text inside a controller, service or anywhere it is needed.

 ```javascript
 // Controller Example